privateprep/coding-space-website/src/pages/programs/girlcode-program.md

       ## W﻿hy GirlCode?

       Only 26% of tech jobs are held by women.
-Male dominated coding classes could be an intimidating way to start learning to code.
-By creating a welcoming and inclusive environment for girls to learn to code, we can help change the gender gap in tech
+Male-dominated coding classes can be an intimidating way to start learning to code.
+By creating a welcoming and inclusive environment for girls to learn to code, we can help change the gender gap in tech.
   - type: textAndImageBlock
     buttons:
       bgColor: "#faf6ee"